gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Commands**:
 - [run-all](#run-all)

-Specify the output directory for the `*-all` commands to store plan in JSON format.
-Useful to read plan programmatically.
+Specify the output directory for the `*-all` commands to store plans in JSON format.
+Useful to read plans programmatically.